lemon24/reader/docs/guide.rst

 Common uses for tag values are plugin and UI settings.

+In addition to feeds and entries, it is possible to store global (per-database) data.
+To work with global tags,
+use ``()`` (the empty tuple) as the first argument of the tag methods.

 When using :meth:`~Reader.set_tag`, the value can be omitted, in which case the behavior is to ensure the tag exists (if it doesn't, :const:`None` is used as value)::